aidenhongg/MPCO-dupe/README.md

 ## Assumptions & Constraints

+- The developers' provided test suites & their runtimes were used to benchmark repositories, both optimized or unoptimized.
+- The only evaluated metric in the original MPCO paper was runtime, so decreasing runtime was the primary (and singular) task.
-TurinTech's ARTEMIS was substituted for model calls to public APIs.
-Claude Sonnet 3.7 was substituted for Sonnet 4.0.
+- TurinTech's ARTEMIS was substituted for model calls to public APIs.
+- Claude Sonnet 3.7 was substituted for Sonnet 4.0.

 `'37' -> '40'`